pwright/GuideFrame/docs/samples.md

 # Samples

 This section contains two example files which serve to demonstrate GuideFrame script and markdown construction.
+An example workflow to trigger this is also included.
 These examples also feature in the [GuideFrame Template Repository](https://github.com/chipspeak/GuideFrame-Template).